 2. Always Have an Emergency Fund

 With interest rates dropping, it seems like having a savings account seems less appealing, but having a bank account with at least three to six months of living expenses cash-on-hand is more important than ever.
-You always want to have money in an emergency, even if the emergency is not currently directly affecting you financially.
+You always want to have money for an emergency, even if the emergency is not currently directly affecting you financially.

 As I review in my post about emergency funds, if you have multiple streams of income in your household, then having closer to three months of living expenses saved should keep you safe.
 But if you only have one steady income, then it's wiser to have six months of expenses saved.

-Right now, my wife and I have around $7,500 in our emergency fund, which covers just over 3 months of required living expenses, and we store our emergency fund in a CIT Bank Online Savings Builder account.
+Right now, my wife and I have around $7,500 in our emergency fund, which covers just over three months of required living expenses, and we store our emergency fund in a CIT Bank Online Savings Builder account.